taranntell/womcore3000/README.md

 1. **Play a Sound**: Click on any sound tile to start playing that sound.
 2. **Adjust Volume**: Use the volume slider in the controls section.
 3. **Set a Timer**: Choose a timer duration if you want the sounds to stop automatically.
-4. **Create a Combo**: Click on "Combo Mode" to mix multiple sounds together.

 ## Technical Details